strontic/strontic.github.io/xcyclopedia/library/hnetcfg.dll-196193D5D09A248844DF1BC45D93BE27.md

 ## Possible Misuse

 *The following table contains possible examples of `hnetcfg.dll` being misused.
-While `hnetcfg.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `hnetcfg.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --